tornede/py_experimenter/docs/source/usage.md

 Keyfields of the experiment configuration, that do not have to be explicitly defined in the list of keyfields, are:

-- `cpu.max (int)`: The maximum number of experiments that will be executed in parallel.
+- `number_parallel_experiments (int)`: The maximum number of experiments that will be executed in parallel.

 Additionally, the user can define which values the keyfields can take on.
 Usually this is done with a comma separated list of strings or numbers.
 In the example above, the key field `kernel` can be any of the four given values: `linear`, `poly`, `rbf`, or `sigmoid`.
 Note that strings are neither allowed to contain any quotation marks nor whitespace.